OleSpjeldnas/spjoleh.com/src/content/articles/2025-08-23-how-to-build-app-blockchains-cant-handle.md

 > Principle: Run the app where it thrives.
 Publish only what others must be able to verify.
 >

-Note that a more complex system would likely share multiple types of data with different event triggers (e.g. based on user transactions), and write multiple local laws to provide various guarantees.
+Note that a more complex system would likely share multiple types of data with different event triggers (e.g. based on user transactions), and write a variety of local laws to provide various guarantees.
 In many cases, the adapter will also both read data from delta and write to it, whilst our fitness app only does the latter.

 ### What changes (and what doesn't)